Condominium conversion

-Analyzing the multi-family property
+Analyzing property

 (This section discusses conversions primarily from a marketing or realtor's perspective.)

 The market for residential condominium conversions typically arises when the price of single family homes increases beyond the reach of the first time buyer.
 There are multiple types of investors involved when there is a hot conversion market.
 For example, an experienced developer may purchase an apartment building, hire a consultant to put the entitlements in place, and then upgrade the building so that the sales team can sell them as individual condominiums.
 Alternatively, a mom and pop have owned a 20 unit apartment building for 20 years and want to sell it.
 Rather than selling it outright as an apartment building, they hire a consultant to process the entitlements and sell the building instead at a condo premium to a developer who finishes the job.

 In order to determine the sales potential of the converted units, a market analysis is needed.
 This part of the process involves conducting a study of the neighborhood and of any competing complexes: an inspection of the exterior of the buildings, the condition of the interiors of the units, the condition of the grounds and the amenity package in place.